7 Tips for Moving Exercise Indoors During Winter Months

 Another thing that can sap your motivation for exercising indoors is when your exercise space is unappealing.
 Nobody wants to spend any more time in the laundry room than they have to, and the depression of heading in there can make you skip more and more days as the season goes on.

 You can overcome this by setting up a dedicated space for exercising.
 Even if you are limited to using a multipurpose space like the laundry room, do something to make the space more appealing.
 Set up your stationary bike in the best spot in the room, put up posters that you find motivating – whatever it takes to make the room feel like your personal gym.

-Speaking of making a personal gym, it might help you keep up your routine if you invest in some quality exercise gear.
+Speaking of making a personal gym, it might help you keep up your routine if you invest in some quality exercise gear such as refurbished spin bikes.
 We talked about tracking your results, and there are many pieces of equipment that have this as a built-in feature.
 Peloton, Nordic Track Vault, and Tonal are three of the most prominent.
 But you can also use an Apple Watch or Fitbit for a more affordable entry point.

 Throw Your Weight Around